Mysttic/MVC/README.md

 <h2>About this Project</h2>

-With this tool, you will be able to monitor what changes occur in the configuration of channels saved in the database.
+With this tool, you will be able to monitor what changes occur in the configuration saved in the database.
-An independently running application, after connecting to the database, monitors the table with channels, and after a change occurs, saves the configuration of a given channel to the repository directory.
+An independently running application, after connecting to the database, monitors the tables, and after a change occurs, saves the configuration of a given record to the repository directory.

+Tables included for version control checking:
+- Channel
+- Code_template

 Supported databases:
 - MSSQL